 Come With Me If You Want To Lift!

-Now that you know all about Starting Strength, don’t take my word for it!
-Go purchase the book and get started on the path towards success.
-Here’s some excellent music to help keep you motivated:
+Now that you know all about Starting Strength don’t take my word for it!
+Go purchase the book and get started on the path towards success and remember Coach Rippetoe’s wise words as you continue along your journey: